eddyLazar/gatsby-cv/src/data/experience/soulmates.md

 Responsible for creating and supporting all web projects of a digital design agency.
 Collaborated closely with ui/ux designers on every step of the project development.
 Through this close collaboration sharpened my own skills and taste.

-Implemented services, strategies and techniques to automate processes similar for different projects(e.g. deployment, shared functionality, etc).
+Implemented services, strategies and techniques to automate similar processes for different projects(e.g. deployment, shared functionality, etc).

-Worked on a unified component design system for company projects.
+Worked on a unified component design system for company websites.

 Responsible for hiring tech staff.